Adhibrittik/CirclePacking_Order3Sym/README.md

 The following files need to be run with regina-python (see https://regina-normal.github.io/docs/man-regina-python.html): Iso_sig.py, E_good_cover.py, E4_computations.py, 6220n_computation.py.

-Some of the python files in this repository import other codes/files from this repository and/or other outside modules/files/functions.
+Some of the python files in this repository import other codes/files from this repository and/or other outside modules/files/functions in addition to (any) in-built python modules.

 One also need to download all these other outside modules/files: SigToSeq.py and TestForCovers.py from https://github.com/Adhibrittik/orb_triangulation_tetrahedral, example.py and tetrahedralOrientableCuspedCensus.rga from https://unhyperbolic.org/tetrahedralCensus/tetrahedralCensus/regina/.
 (Not all of these outsides files are imported in each code in this repository.
 Look at the individual codes to see which codes import which modules/files/functions.)